mickaelsilva/chewBBACA_tutorial/README.md

 The command uses as input `listgenomes.txt`and `listgenes.txt

-Running this on a laptop with core i7 2.4GHz  with 6 cpus took:

-    Starting Script at : 11:49:53-04/07/2017
-    Finished Script at : 12:12:05-04/07/2017
-    number of genomes: 32
-    number of loci: 3128
-    used this number of cpus: 6
-    used a bsr of : 0.6
+The allele call used the default BSR threshold of 0.6 (more information on the thresold [here](https://github.com/mickaelsilva/chewBBACA/wiki/AlleleCalling)) and took approximately 22 mins to complete (an average of 41 secs for genome)

 ## Paralog detection

+The next step on the analysis is, based on the result of the wgMLST allele calling, to determine if some of the loci can be considered paralogous.
+The Allele call returns a list of Paralogous genes in the `RepeatedLoci.txt' file that can be found on the 'results' folder.
-returned a set of 24 loci that were removed from further analysis.
+The output example is present in `chewBBACA_tutorial/results_cg/results_20170704T121205/`.
+In chewBBACA_tutorial/results_cg/results_20170704T121205/RepeatedLoci.txt´, a set of 24 loci were identified as possible paralogs that were removed from further analysis.
+For a more detailed description see the [Alelle Calling]|(https://github.com/mickaelsilva/chewBBACA/wiki/AlleleCalling) entry on the wiki

 `chewBBACA.py RemoveGenes -i results_alleles.txt -g RepeatedLoci.txt -o alleleCallMatrix_cg.tsv`

 A set of **1136** loci were found to be present in all the analyzed complete genomes, while **1264** loci were present in at least 95%.